 We often recommend our clients gain an understanding of a target audience by doing one thing in particular when it comes to digital: test.
-Your customers will tell you what’s working for them—and this can all be managed in a marketing automation platform.
+Your customers will tell you what’s working (and not working) for them—and this can all be uncovered and managed through a marketing automation platform.

 3. Stronger Marketing and Sales Alignment

-There is a lot of insight to be gained from marketing automation that marketers can arm sales teams with.
+There is considerable insight to be gained from marketing automation that marketers can arm sales teams with.
 Tapping into what blog content generates the most traffic, what email marketing content triggers the most clicks, or what landing page garnered the most leads are all helpful to understanding your audience on a deeper level.